Immunisation is one of the best ways you can protect yourself and others from infectious diseases in our community.

 The HPV vaccine helps prevent the types of HPV that cause most HPV-related cancers in men.

 The HPV vaccine is very safe and effective and can protect against 90 per cent of HPV-related cancers in men, and 90 per cent of genital warts.
-Immunisation against HPV involves a course of three injections over a six-month period and is available free of charge for Victorian men (aged up to 26 years old) who have sex with men until 31 December 2018.
+Immunisation against HPV involves a course of three injections over a six-month period and is available free of charge for Victorian men (aged up to 26 years old) who have sex with men until 31 October 2019 (while stocks last).

 Read more about Human papillomavirus (HPV) – immunisation.